 Caution, for executives or founders to be considered in the CIR, they must be directly remunerated by the company or as part of personnel provision.
 Dividends or stock options are not taken into account.

-Technically, no. You can perfectly attach the CERFA forms related to the CIR/CII to your tax return and even receive the CIR/CII.
-However, up to three years after this declaration (the fiscal prescription period in France), you could be subject to an audit by an expert from the Research Ministry, who will examine the validity of your assessment and the eligibility your work.
-In this case, you will need to provide a very detailed technical file justifying the R&D work done, the resources involved, the state of the art at the beginning of the work, etc. These audits have become increasingly common in the recent years.
+However, up to three years after submission (the French tax statute of limitations), you may be audited by an expert from the Ministry of Research.
+They will review your cost calculations and the eligibility of your R&D work.
+In this case, you must provide a highly detailed technical report describing: the R&D work carried out, the teams and resources involved, the state of the art at the beginning of the project, the uncertainties tackled and the methodology used, these audits have become significantly more frequent in recent years.

-An innovative project is one that introduces something new or improves and optimizes a product, service, or process.
-It's important to note that innovation is not limited to the technological domain.
-It can also extend to other areas, such as:
+An innovative project introduces something new—or significantly improves and optimizes a product, service, or process.
+Importantly, innovation is not limited to technology.

 One of the first things that a bank or an actor like Bpifrance will look at is your gearing ratio, also known as "debt-to-equity ratio".